grafana/xk6-browser/ROADMAP.md

 These are goals tentatively achievable by Q2 2023.

-- **Make xk6-browser a part of standard distribution of k6.**<br>

-  *How will we achieve this?*<br>
-  xk6-browser will become an [experimental module](https://k6.io/docs/javascript-api/k6-experimental/) of k6, and thus available to use in load tests that utilize standard k6 release builds.

-  *Definition of Done*<br>
-  A load test script that imports `k6/experimental/browser` can be executed using the latest release build of k6.
-The browser-level APIs provided by xk6-browser are available for use within this script.

-- **Public beta in k6 Cloud.**

-  *How will we achieve this?*<br>
-  Cloud builds will start using k6 releases that include xk6-browser as an experimental module.

-  *Definition of Done*<br>
-  Load tests executed in Cloud can use xk6-browser API by importing `k6/experimental/browser`.

 - **Transition our API to be async/`Promise` based.**<br>
   At the moment, most of our API is synchronous.
 This is due to the historical fact that k6 didn't support async behavior because of a missing per-VU event loop.
 [This event loop is now available](https://github.com/grafana/k6/pull/2228).
   Async APIs are important for a browser-testing tool, since most browser behavior and [CDP](https://chromedevtools.github.io/devtools-protocol/) (the protocol we use to communicate with the browser) is event-based.
 We need to expose an async API to implement this missing functionality and reach feature parity with tools like Playwright or Puppeteer.

   *How will we achieve this?*<br>
-  By gradually transitioning the current API to an async implementation, and implementing new features as async.
+  By gradually transitioning the relevant methods of current API to an async implementation, and implementing new features as async when needed.

   *Definition of Done*<br>
-  When most of the API can be used asynchronously.
+  When all of currently existing relevant API methods can be executed async.

 Mid-term goals